Intermittent Fasting and Thyroid: What You Should Know

 When It Might Be Considered

-If your hyperthyroidism is in remission or well-controlled with medication (methimazole, propylthiouracil, or post-radioactive iodine treatment), the risk profile changes.
+If your hyperthyroidism is in remission or well-controlled — the NIDDK's listed treatments are methimazole, propylthiouracil, radioiodine therapy and surgery — the risk profile changes.
 A person whose thyroid levels have been stable and within normal range for several months is in a very different position than someone with active, uncontrolled disease.

 Even then, conservative fasting windows (12 to 14 hours, which many people achieve simply by not eating after dinner) are preferable to aggressive protocols.
 Extended fasts of 20 hours or more are not recommended for anyone with a history of hyperthyroidism without explicit medical clearance.